HomebrewNLP/revlib/README.md

 #### Sequential CNN like iRevNet

-[iRevNet](https://openreview.net/forum?id=HJsjkMb0Z) is not on partially reversible, but instead a fully-invertible model.
-The [original source code](https://github.com/jhjacobsen/pytorch-i-revnet) looks complex at first glance.
-It also doesn't use the memory-savings it could utilize, as RevNet requires custom AutoGrad functions that are hard to maintain.
-Using revlib, an iRevNet can be implemented like this:
+[iRevNet](https://openreview.net/forum?id=HJsjkMb0Z) is not only partially reversible but instead a fully-invertible model.
+The [source code](https://github.com/jhjacobsen/pytorch-i-revnet) looks complex at first glance.
+It also doesn't use the memory savings it could utilize, as RevNet requires custom AutoGrad functions that are hard to maintain.
+An iRevNet can be implemented like this using revlib:

 ```PYTHON
 import torch